Andriy Melnyk (diplomat): Diplomatic career

+Since June 20, 2023, he has served as the Ukrainian ambassador to Brazil.

+2022 invasion of Ukraine

+Criticism of German government

 As ambassador to Germany Melnyk was vocal in his criticism of what he considered Germany's insufficient support of Ukraine following the 2022 Russian invasion of Ukraine.
 After Germany's president Frank-Walter Steinmeier was uninvited to Ukraine due to his allegedly close links to Vladimir Putin, Germany's chancellor Olaf Scholz cancelled his visit to Ukraine.
 This prompted Melnyk to dub Scholz an offended liver sausage (beleidigte Leberwurst) in reference to a person who huffs from being too thin-skinned.
 Melnyk elaborated that this "is the most brutal war of extermination since the Nazi invasion of Ukraine.
 It's not kindergarten".

+Comments on Bandera

 On 29 June 2022 Andriy Melnyk gave an interview to Tilo Jung where he denied the interviewer's claim that Stepan Bandera's followers were "involved in the killing of 800,000 Jews" during World War II, to which Melnyk replied "there is no evidence that Bandera's troops killed hundreds of thousands of Jews.
 There is zero evidence."
 Melnyk called this claim a narrative pushed by Russia that is now being supported by Germany, Poland, and Israel.

 After an official protest of the Ministry of Foreign Affairs of Poland, Ukraine's Ministry of Foreign Affairs published a statement on 1 July 2022 in which it was declared that this was Melnyk's private opinion.
 On 1 July 2022 the Embassy of Israel in Berlin published a statement on Melnyk's interview which criticized him for "a distortion of historical facts concerning the Holocaust."
-Felix Klein, the Federal Government Commissioner for Jewish Life in Germany and the Fight against Anti-Semitism in Germany, reprimanded Melnyk and appealed to Ukraine to seek rapid admission to the International Holocaust Remembrance Alliance (IHRA), this intergovernmental organization is dedicated to the study of the Holocaust.
+Felix Klein, the Federal Government Commissioner for Jewish Life in Germany and the Fight against Anti-Semitism in Germany, reprimanded Melnyk and appealed to Ukraine to seek rapid admission to the International Holocaust Remembrance Alliance (IHRA), an intergovernmental organization which is dedicated to the study of the Holocaust.
 Klein regretted that the Ukrainian government had so far been negative about an IHRA membership.

 On 9 July 2022, just weeks after his controversial statements, the Ministry of Foreign Affairs of Ukraine announced that Melnyk had been dismissed from his position as ambassador to Germany.
 Melnyk was dismissed along with several other of Ukraine's ambassadors; president Volodymyr Zelenskyy said that "this rotation is a normal part of diplomatic practice".
 It was expected that he would remain in office until the end of September 2022, after which he would move to Kyiv.